In the News

 We can help.

-The South Carolina Commission for Minority Affair’s Community Based Programs Initiative exists to assist faith and community based groups implement programs to alleviate socio-economic deprivation in minority and poor communities.
-Because many of those groups are in their infancy, capacity building is the major focus of the Commission’s work in this area.
+The South Carolina Commission for Minority Affair’s Community Based Programs Division assist faith and community-based groups in implementing programs to alleviate socio-economic deprivation in minority and poor communities.
+This includes providing technical assistance and training for capacity building.

 The Mission Statement